education.vic.gov.au

 Schools must communicate the availability of the CSEF to their school community, including in the school newsletter, and provide application forms to parents/carers.

-Schools must take steps to make sure families are aware that applications for CSEF payments must be submitted by 28 June 2024.
+Schools must take steps to ensure families are aware that applications for CSEF payments must be submitted by 4 July 2025.

-Schools will need an agreement with parents/carers before allocating CSEF and a credit note will stay on the family account until the family advises the school how they want the funds allocated.
+Schools will need an agreement with parents/carers before allocating CSEF.
+A credit note will stay on the family account until the family advises the school how they want the funds allocated.

-The Resources tab contains the CSEF application form and promotional flyers (translated in different languages) that schools can use to communicate with families.
+The Resources tab contains the CSEF application forms and promotional flyers (translated in different languages) that schools can use to communicate with families.

 Expenditure and acquittal